-- 3.2 Board Members shall not accept gifts that may be perceived to create any obligation or special consideration.
-Board Members shall not accept any gift, benefit, service, entertainment or hospitality which could be seen to compromise their decision on a matter or create any obligation or special consideration by an individual, group or organization. - 3.3 Board Members may only accept gifts that are received as part of normal protocol or social obligation.
-Board Members may only receive a gift, hospitality or entertainment that is received as an incident of protocol or social obligation that normally accompanies the responsibilities of being a member of the NPCA Board.
+3.2 Board Members shall not accept gifts that may be perceived to create any obligation or special consideration.
+Board Members shall not accept any gift, benefit, service, entertainment or hospitality which could be seen to compromise their decision on a matter or create any obligation or special consideration by an individual, group or organization.